-Patient volunteers serve as members of the Hummingbird Hospice team by sharing skills and interests in a manner that provides comfort and enriches the quality of life for those served.
+Patient volunteers serve as members of the care team by sharing skills and interests in a manner that provides comfort and enriches the quality of life for those served.

 We embrace virtual training and will hold Zoom Video Conferencing training and orientation monthly.
-Patient Volunteers provide companionship and emotional support to Hummingbird Hospice patients and families.
+Patient Volunteers provide companionship and emotional support to hospice patients and families.
 Like a friendly neighbor, Patient Volunteers may help with practical tasks like running errands, light meal preparation, and other tasks.

 Our Patient Volunteer Opportunities

 Our homecare volunteers provide much-needed support for family caregivers.
 Activities may include visiting with the patient or family member, reading to the patient, doing light household chores and sitting with the patient while the caregiver runs an errand or takes a nap.
 A commitment of one to two hours per week is required.
 Volunteers must be at least 18 years old.